 “He’s the strongest and most amazing person I’ve ever known,” says Duncan’s wife, Barbara.
 “He’s my hero.
 When you consider what he’s been through in his life and how he survived it to become the person he is today, well, it’s one of the most amazing stories ever.”

 Duncan’s childhood was an absolute nightmare.
 His parents were alcoholics.
 They spent so much money on alcohol that there was very little money left over for food.
 So Duncan and his sister June wound up having to stealing food simply to survive.
+Now there are many treatment centers for alcoholics.

 Duncan’s mother was abusive and was later institutionalized when Steven was only eight years old.